sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/approval-requests.md

 The Approval Process involves the following roles:

-- A *Requestor* requests performing an intervention that requires approval.
+- A *Requestor* requests to perform an intervention that requires approval.
 - An *Approver* confirms or denies the Approval Request.

 The basic functionality of the Approval Process includes: